 As a result of my allergy-friendly elimination diet, all dairy is a complete no-no. What’s a girl to do when it’s 85 degrees in May and she has a hankerin’ for ice-cream?
 Make sorbet that’s what!

 This yummy Raspberry Lemonade Sorbet is easy to whip up and doesn’t require an ice-cream machine.
-PLUS it only has 4 ingredients: Driscoll’s raspberries, lemons, sugar and water.
+PLUS it only has 4 ingredients: Raspberries, lemons, sugar and water.
+As long as you have some sort of blender (I use my Ninja for everything!), you’ll be good to go.

 This was my first time making sorbet and it turned out really well.
 It’s creamy, packed full of flavor and really is the perfect raspberry dessert.

 My husband was quick to point out that this would make a fabulous adult beverage or dessert.
-Just add some rum or tequila.
-Since alcohol doesn’t freeze it would make it creamier, too!
+Just add some rum or tequila and a pretty straw!

 Raspberry Lemonade Sorbet